Tawana Brawley rape hoax: Possible motives

 Much of the grand jury evidence pointed to a possible motive for Brawley's falsifying the incident: trying to avoid violent punishment from her mother and particularly her stepfather, Ralph King.
 Witnesses testified that Glenda Brawley had previously beaten her daughter for running away, and for spending nights with boys.
 King had a history of violence that included stabbing his first wife 14 times, which later escalated into him shooting and killing her.

 There was considerable evidence that King could and would violently attack Brawley: when Brawley had been arrested on a shoplifting charge the previous May, King attempted to beat her for the offense while at the police station.
 Witnesses also described King as having talked about his stepdaughter in a sexualizing manner.

 On the day of her alleged disappearance, Brawley had skipped school to visit her boyfriend, Todd Buxton, who was serving a six-month jail sentence.
-When Buxton's mother (with whom she had visited Buxton in jail) urged her to get home before she got in trouble, Brawley told her, "I'm already in trouble."
+When Buxton's mother, with whom she had visited Buxton in jail, urged her to get home before she got in trouble, Brawley told her, "I'm already in trouble."
 She described how angry King was over a previous incident of her staying out late.

-Neighbors also told the grand jury that in February they overheard Glenda Brawley saying to King, "You shouldn't have took the money because after it all comes out, they're going to find out the truth."
+Neighbors also told the grand jury that in February they overheard Glenda Brawley saying to King, "You shouldn't have took (sic) the money because after it all comes out, they're going to find out the truth."
 Another neighbor heard Mrs. Brawley say, "They know we're lying, and they're going to find out and come and get us."

 In April 1989, New York Newsday published claims by a boyfriend of Brawley, Daryl Rodriguez, that she had told him the story was fabricated, with help from her mother, to avert the wrath of her stepfather.
 Writing about the case in a 2004 book on perceptions of racial violence, sociologist Jonathan Markovitz concluded that "it is reasonable to suggest that Brawley's fear and the kinds of suffering that she must have gone through must have been truly staggering if they were enough to force her to resort to cutting her hair, covering herself in feces, and crawling into a garbage bag."